rollbar/docs/on-premises/upgrade.md

    The settings file from your previous install will be stored in the directory you uncompressed the original archive into.
-Copy this file into the new distribution directory and name it ".settings".
+Copy this file into the new distribution directory and name it `.settings`.

    If you do not have this file it is likely that you are upgrading from a version built before 2/16/2016.
 See instructions below.